Wafaa-Almadhoun/Design-and-programming-of-an-analogue-electronic-circuit/README.md

 ### 1. LDR to turn on and off a LED

-   Connect the 3.3v output of the Arduino to the positive rail of the breadboard Connect the ground to the negative rail of the breadboard Connect the 220ohm resistor to the long leg (+ve) of the LED Then we will connect the other leg of the resistor to pin number 13 (digital pin) of the Arduino and the shorter leg of the LED to the negative rail of the breadboard
+   Connect the 3.3v output of the Arduino to the positive rail of the breadboard

+   Connect the ground to the negative rail of the breadboard

+   Connect the 220ohm resistor to the long leg (+ve) of the LED

+   Then we will connect the other leg of the resistor to pin number 13 (digital pin) of the Arduino

+   and the shorter leg of the LED to the negative rail of the breadboard

+   Attach the 10K resistor to one of the legs of the LDR

+   Connect the A0 pin of the Arduino to the same column where the LDR and resistor is connected

+   And the the second (free) leg of the LDR to the positive rail

  ### 2. Bipolar Stepper with L293D Motor Driver IC